-- Swisscom (Switzerland) Ltd and subsidiaries in Switzerland - The other Group companies in Switzerland (such as Swisscom Broadcast Ltd) - · The foreign subsidiary Fastweb
+- Swisscom (Switzerland) Ltd and subsidiaries in Switzerland - The other Group companies in Switzerland (such as Swisscom Broadcast Ltd) - The foreign subsidiary Fastweb

-1.6.
-Link to Swisscom's Sustainability Report and Annual Report 2020
+1.6 Link to Swisscom's Sustainability Report and Annual Report 2021

-The Swisscom corporate responsibility strategy on energy efficiency and climate protection as well as energy management, energy consumption, own CO2 emissions and savings achieved by customers using services from the sustainable ICT portfolio are also presented in the Sustainability Report 2020 under "Ready for the environment".
-The governance of corporate responsibility, including for climate and energy management, is described in the "Governance" section.
-The key figures and information in this report are in line with those set out in the Sustainability Report 2020.
+The Swisscom corporate responsibility strategy on energy efficiency and climate protection as well as energy management, energy consumption, own CO2 emissions and savings achieved by customers using services from the sustainable ICT portfolio are also presented in the Sustainability Report 2021 under 'Ready for the environment'.
+The governance of corporate responsibility, including for climate and energy management, is described in the 'Governance' section of the Sustainability Report.
+The key figures and information in this report are in line with those set out in the Sustainability Report.

 Swisscom uses sustainable financing instruments.
-In April 2020, it issued a green bond based on the green bond principles of the International Capital Market Association (ICMA).
-Financial information about the green bond can be found in the "Financial liabilities" section of the Annual Report 2020.
+It issued green bonds in April 2020 and again in May 2021 based on the Green Bond Principles (GBP) of the International Capital Market Association (ICMA).
+Financial information about the green bonds can be found in the 'Financial liabilities' section of the Annual Report 2021.

-1.7.
-Definition of scopes
+1.7 Definition of scopes